rmaniv/a_proc_list/README.md

     <td>Voter ID: TZD2213544 (publically available in <a href = "https://ceodelhi.gov.in/ElectoralRoll2020/validateUser.aspx?id=VxfPPJbcjRIyAov/qOxx37RCqZSEMYVZzh0KzH6aD38=">Electoral roll of NCT of Delhi, 43 - Malvia Nagar, Part - 5, SI.
 No. 774)</a></td>
   <tr>
     <td> <img src="vinamr.png"></td>
     <td>I'm an Indian citizen, studying Electrical Engineering at <a href = "https://illinois.edu">UIUC</a> in the US.
-Here, you'll find a collection of my musings on our Parliament’s legislations, PM's decisions and actions of various parties and activist groups.
+Here, you'll find a collection of my opinion on our Parliament’s legislations, PM's decisions and actions of various parties and activist groups.
 I'll write about the importance of the laws I think we need to enact to solve the problems which can only (or relatively more efficiently) be solved by the government.
 Occasionally, I’ll write about how detached academia - specifically those researchers producing research which acts as an input for policy making - is from reality.</td>
    </tr>
   </tr>
 </table>